wavesplatform/matcher/README.md

 ### 6.4.
 GRPC-server extension installation and configuration

-Since version **2.3.0** Matcher have using grpc-blockchain-stream from the Node to get data with a blockchain events and updates
+Since version **2.3.0** Matcher have been using grpc-blockchain-stream from the Node to get data with a blockchain events and updates

 ℹ️ **IMPORTANT:** Matcher doesn't start without installed grpc-server extension at the node.